 In late February, the BC Supreme Court ruled to grant BC Hydro an injunction to remove protestors from the dam site, ironically stating that the peaceful protest was causing irreparable harm…to the utility company’s profits, that is.
 While BC Hydro may have been able to remove the protestors from the land, they cannot remove the love of the land from those who defend it.
 The Treaty 8 First Nations courageously continue their fight to protect their homeland against the Site C Dam - a fight which is now before the Federal Court of Canada.
 You can show your support by contributing to their legal defence fund.

-It’s time the BC Liberals honour the treaties and heed the concerns of those who elected them, as opposition to Site C isn’t going away, it’s right at their door step.
+It’s time the provincial government honour the treaties and heed the concerns of those who elected them, as opposition to Site C isn’t going away, it’s right at their door step.